izuzanak/cont/README.md

 # cont - container generator
-C code preprocessor generating code of ADT containers.
+C code preprocessor generating code of containers.
 Generated code is based on marks found in processed code.

 Following container types are supported: